Yefeng0920/heterogeneity_guide/README.md

 ### `data` folder

-The `data` folder includes the raw data files that were used for the case study.
+The `data` folder includes the raw data files used for the case study.

 ### `Function` folder